PythonSI/PSI/.github/TECHNICAL_DETAILS.md

         return self.data
 ```

-this method call the parent node to compute its value and return the value or return the value if it is the input data nodes
+This method either calls the parent node to compute and return its value, or directly returns the stored value if the current node is an input data node.

-- In this case, the current data node is `active_set`, so `self.parent` is `LassoFeatureSelection` node, which method `__call__`:
+- In this case, the current data node is `active_set`.
+Its parent (`self.parent`) is the `LassoFeatureSelection` node, whose `__call__` method is invoked.

 ```{python}
     def __call__(self) -> npt.NDArray[np.floating]: